libretro/Lakka-LibreELEC/CONTRIBUTING.md

  * You are responsible for your own changes, if you break something, you need to fix it
  * Everybody has to test their own changes
  * Testing means manual testing on real hardware
- * If you are unsure how to contribute code, meet us on IRC
+ * If you are unsure how to contribute code, meet us on IRC (#lakkatv on freenode) or Discord (libretro server)
  * Our users want the latest working versions of RetroArch and the libretro cores.
 They don't want non working / half working versions.

 # Team members

-Project leader: kivutar
+Project leader: natinusala

-Team members: kivutar, Ntemis, gouchi, ToKe79, RobLoach
+Team members: kivutar, Ntemis, gouchi, ToKe79, RobLoach, natinusala, plaidman

 # The development branch

-The development happens on the branch Lakka-V2.1-dev.
+The development happens on the branch master.
 This branch follows LibreELEC 8.2 stable.

 We consider this branch as a rolling release, and we ensure that:

- * All the projects build fine at least on Ubuntu 16.04
+ * All the projects build fine at least on Ubuntu 16.04 and 18.04
  * All the projects boot
  * All the projects boot to RetroArch

 We don't have a stable branch + unstable branches.
-For now, we only work on Lakka-V2.1-dev which should be as stable as possible.
+For now, we only work on master which should be as stable as possible.

 # Pull requests